microsoft/live-share/welcome/welcome-owner.md

 ![VS Download](media/vs-sign-in-button.png) ![VS Code Download](media/vscode-sign-in-button.png)

 > **Tip:** Need to use a different sign-in for Visual Studio than your personalization account?
-Go to Tools &gt; Options &gt; Project Cascade.
+Go to Tools &gt; Options &gt; Project Cascade or use "Share As..." in the next step.

 ### 3. Start a collaboration session

 Open a folder, project, or solution, and simply click "Share" within your tool and you'll get a link that allows others to join in a collaboration session on the contents of the related folders.

 ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)

+> **Tip:** If you need to use alternate credentials for this sharing session only, you can right click on the Share button and select "Share As...".

 ### 4. Send someone the invite link